eugenebang/CSG2A/README.md

 # CSG2A

-The official code implementation for $CSG^2A$ network from our paper, "Transfer Learning of Condition-Specific Perturbation in Gene Interactions Improves Drug Response Prediction".
+The official code implementation for *Condition-Specific Gene-Gene Attention* ($CSG^2A$) network from our paper, "Transfer Learning of Condition-Specific Perturbation in Gene Interactions Improves Drug Response Prediction".

 Here, we provide codes for pretraining our network in transcriptome data (including LINCS L1000 dataset) and finetuning our network in cell viability data (including GDSC dataset).